theovdhd/magnetosphere-autoencoder/README.md

 # magnetosphere-autoencoder
-GenerativeReconstruction ofMagnetosphericSimulations UsingAutoencoders for SpaceWeather Analysis
+Generative Reconstruction of Magnetospheric Simulations Using Autoencoders for Space Weather Analysis